-When Tarleton arrived in America his first engagement was the capture of Charleston.
-That attempt failed, but in 1780 he and General Cornwallis would attempt to capture the important southern port again.
+When Tarleton arrived in America, his first engagement was the capture of Charleston.
+That attempt failed, but in 1780, he and General Cornwallis attempted to capture the important southern port again.

 Unfortunately, rape occurred during the American Revolutionary War, but it would be presumptuous to accuse Tarleton and his men of these offenses as the evidence is slim.
 Regardless, this was the first of many rumors (some true) that painted Tarleton as a brute.

 Banastre Tarleton's reputation among Americans was sealed at the Battle of Waxhaws.
 Tarleton led an aggressive attack on the Virginia Continentals led by Abraham Buford.

 He was outnumbered, but it did not seem to matter as Tarleton's men executed their aggressive tactics masterfully and inflicted heavy losses on Buford's Continentals.
 What happened next is disputed but can be pieced together by accounts from both sides of the battle.

 Buford had held on as long as he could, but Tarleton was relentless.
 Finally, he raised the white flag, and the British Green Dragoons eased their assault until a musket ball fired from the Virginia Continentals struck Tarleton's horse and brought him to the ground.
 Enraged, the loyalists attacked the surrendering men and massacred them.